HenriVDD/henrivdd.github.io/index.md

 **2021 - Present**
 :   **PhD candidate: Laboratoire de Neurosciences Cognitives et Computationnelles (LNC2), Département d’Etudes Cognitives (DEC), Ecole normale supérieure (ENS-PSL) Paris, France.**

-	My PhD focuses in the study of cognitive biases at play in value based decision making in different tasks and population.
+	My PhD focuses in the study of cognitive biases at play in value based decision making in different tasks and populations.

     * The first project was an investigation of the so-called negativity bias in patients suffering from major depressive disorder.
 The clinical population was compared to a matched control group in a reinforcement learning task.
 Both behavioral and computational results revealed a context dependence in the clinical population, showing a general tendency toward a negativity bias.
 This bias manifested with a stronger learning rate for punishments than for rewards ([Vandendriessche & Demmou 2022](https://doi.org/10.1017/s0033291722001593)).
     * My second study focuses on designing and exploring a new multi-outcomes two-arm bandit task that involves a random reward selection process.
 This study aims to investigate how individuals process multiple outcomes for a single option and how they learn despite the random reward selection process.
 The study includes online and in-lab behavioral experiments, eye-tracking, and computational modeling.